stephenhodgkiss/extract-translation-text-from-php-js/README.md

 1. The process

-To make the development process easier, whenever a piece of text would need an associated translated version, wrap the text in function call.
+To make the development process easier, whenever a piece of text needs an associated translated version, wrap the text in a function call.

 Add both the PHP and JS function calls to your scripts wherever they're needed.